JohnChangUK/Gemini/README.md

-## Ingests the Gemini Websocket API and calculates the Best Bid and Ask Price of BTC in real time.
+## Calculates the best bid and ask price of BTC in real time.

 ### Gemini Best Bid and Ask Price